Ask it where things are up to

 A few things to picture before you even open it.

-"Bring me up to speed on this account."
-It pulls the recent emails, what's due, and where the project's at, in seconds, not an afternoon.
+"Bring me up to speed on this project."
+It pulls the recent emails, what's due, and where the work's at, in seconds, not an afternoon.

 The report, the reply, the recap, the first draft.
-It does these the agency's way, because your team already taught it how.
+It does these your company's way, because it's already been taught how.

-Every skill your team builds, you get.
-The more your agency uses it, the more it can do for you.
+Every new skill added to it, you get.
+The more your company uses it, the more it can do for you.

 Three small steps.
 None of them technical.

-Your scout or owner set you up and pointed you to the app, or sent you a link.
+Whoever set this up will have pointed you at the app, or sent you a link.
 Open it.
-If you can't find it, that's your scout's department, not yours to solve.
+If you can't find it, ask them, it isn't yours to solve.

 Pick a job you'd normally put off, and ask for it in plain words, the way you'd ask a sharp new colleague.
 Don't overthink the wording.
 The first small win is the whole point of today.

-Your scout or owner set this up and can see the whole picture, so they're your go-to, not the internet.
+The person who set this up can see the whole picture, so they're your go-to, not the internet.
 A quick screenshot of what you saw helps them sort it fast.

-Agency Brain runs inside Cowork, a friendly app from the makers of Claude.
+Your AI brain runs inside Cowork, a friendly app from the makers of Claude.
 If you've never used it, the free Cowork course gets you comfortable in about an hour, no jargon.
-Then your agency brain will feel easy.
+Then your company's brain will feel easy.

 Take the free Cowork course →You're early, and that's fine.

-Agency Brain is in soft launch, so the odd rough edge is normal.
+This is all still new, so the odd rough edge is normal.
 Nobody expects you to be an expert.
-Try one thing, see what happens, and tell your scout if something trips you up.
+Try one thing, see what happens, and tell whoever set it up if something trips you up.